You’ve probably read the OKR basics.

 That means:

-- Writing fewer, better goals
+- Writing fewer, clearer goals

 - Checking in weekly

-- Reflecting at the end of every cycle
+- Reviewing every cycle

-- And improving a little every time
+- Improving a little each time

 OKRs are a tool, not a test.
 Used well, they help you turn ambition into execution - and create a rhythm where progress becomes visible, learnable, and repeatable.